 Working from home loses its charm very quickly.
 No more coffee machine small talk with the accounting department or detailed date recaps with your work wife.
 Instead, I spend all day at home only to reward myself post-work with … more home.
 While I am grateful to have a job that allows me to stay home amidst a pandemic, I still struggle with the monotony.
 Keep reading for the seven things I ordered online to make my daily home workspace more enjoyable.

-I have been thinking a lot about the bell system we had in high school recently.
-The beginning and end of a day signified by the alarming roar of bells.
+I have been thinking a lot about the bell system we had in high school recently — the beginning and end of a day signified by the alarming roar of bells.
 I wanted to signal the beginning and end of my workdays in a less jarring manner, so I have been lighting a candle by my laptop each morning and blowing it out when I am done.
 The scent helps me relax and transports me somewhere other than the suburbs.
 Right now, I am alternating between NEST’s Moroccan Amber and Maison Louis Marie’s No. 4.
 The sweet smell of luxury.

 An Intricate Skincare Routine

 One perk to isolation is that you can sit in a face mask while replying to emails.
 There is no one around to laugh at your ZitSticka pimple patches.
 If you are out of patches, use Sunday Riley’s Saturn as a spot treatment.
 You can spend 25 minutes on your morning skincare routine because you no longer have to waste time commuting.
-Each morning, I have been cleansing my skin with Sunday Riley’s Ceramic Slip, exfoliating with Good Genes and following it up with an oil.
+Each morning, I have been cleansing my skin with Sunday Riley’s Ceramic Slip, exfoliating with Good Genes and following it up with oil.
 If I am breaking out, I lean towards U.F.O. but if not I grab C.E.O.
-Glow and my skin instantly feels suppler.
+Glow and my skin instantly feels more supple.
 There are days I like to sit outside when working and I will put on Supergoop’s Unseen Sunscreen to protect myself from the sun’s harsh rays.
 When I am not being lazy, I whip together my mom’s turmeric face mask which consists of yogurt, turmeric, lemon and honey for a nice homemade glow.

 A Selection of Teas

-To avoid gaining the “quarantine 15,” I have been sipping on a wide array of tea throughout the day.
+For a comforting treat when I’m not hungry, I have been sipping on a wide array of tea throughout the day.
 This prevents me from mindlessly snacking as a result of boredom.
 You can make a game out of it too.
 A sip every time someone on your Instagram feed tags 10 people in a push-up challenge.
 Another sip when you see someone not social distancing properly.
 I like switching between green, turmeric and honey chamomile tea but there are so many options out there.

 Matching Loungewear Sets